 The decision to proceed with in vitro fertilization (IVF) using donor eggs is a highly personal and sometimes daunting decision.
 At Atlantic Reproductive, we are committed to taking the time to help you make this transition as easy as possible and to help you make decisions that are tailored to your own personal situation and beliefs.
-There are many factors to consider, including a host of therapeutic options, chances of success for each, as well as the impact of pursuing each on your quality of life, risks, and costs that can be measured in terms of dollars, time and stress.
+There are many factors to consider, including a host of therapeutic options, chances of success for each, and the impact of pursuing each on your quality of life, risks, and costs that can be measured in terms of dollars, time, and stress.

 Is Raleigh-Durham In Vitro Fertilization (IVF) with Eggs from a Donor Right for You?

 Some of the reasons that a person may choose to ask for eggs from a donor to help them have a child are listed below:

 - Reasons include age, chemotherapy or radiation, surgery, or medical illness

 - Desire to prevent transmission of a genetic condition

 - Failure to conceive with in vitro fertilization with own eggs

 - In combination with an in vitro fertilization cycle that treats the absence of eggs, sperm, or uterus